PARC-projects/video-query-home/README.md

 of the actions of interest, nor a large upfront investment in labeling data.
 The collaborative search can also help a user discern what aspects of the video clips are important to match, since the user can experiment while giving feedback.

-_**Overview of Project:**_ The front end is an Angular 6.x application.
+_**Overview of Project:**_ The front end is an Angular 6.x web application.
 It calls the RESTful Video Query API, which uses Video Query Algorithms to perform deep learning calculations.
-The API can also be used independently of the front end provided in this project.
+The API can also be used independently of the front end.

 ![image](high-level-architecture.png)